A side-by-side portrait of Donald Trump and Kamala Harris for the article "Why Kamala Harris Lost and Donald Trump Won the 2024 U.S. Election"

 Harris ran a center-right campaign.
 This is based on the late shift to restrictive immigration policies and an indifference toward headline geopolitical issues like the crisis in Gaza and the armed conflict between Ukraine and Russia.
 The Democrats also courted anti-Trump Republicans.
 Harris brought Republican ultraconservative Liz Cheney into her campaign.

 The shift to a more right-oriented leaning might sound logical given what others perceive as the growing clamor for values that lean toward the right wing of the spectrum.
-However, based on the 2024 results, while Trump won the popular vote for the first time in his third run, his 74.233 million votes in the 2020 presidential election slightly went down to 74.058 million votes.
+However, based on the 2024 results, while Trump won the popular vote for the first time in his third run, his 74.233 million votes in the 2020 presidential election only slightly went up to 77.269 million votes.

 Vermont senator and former Democrat Bernie Sanders, who won his fourth term in the U.S. Senate in the 2024 election, condemned the Democratic Party in a statement shared on the social media platform X. He explained that the party abandoned the working class with its attempt at following and maintaining the status quo that has left many Americans at a disadvantage.